 South West PFR Pathfinder Project

-The Cornwall Community Flood Forum is delighted to be a delivery partner in the new DEFRA funded South West Property Flood Resilience (PFR) Pathfinder Project.
+The Cornwall Community Flood Forum is delighted to be a delivery partner in the Defra funded South West Property Flood Resilience (PFR) Pathfinder Project.
 This project has been set up to increase awareness of PFR across Devon, Cornwall and the Isles of Scilly, with an aim to support flood risk communities, promote the new PFR framework and enhance the future uptake of PFR as a key part of flood risk management in the South West.

 The project is being delivered with support from the Environment Agency, the Lead Local Flood Authorities in the South West and a range of strategic and delivery partners.
 This will strengthen the ability of community groups, businesses and individuals in the South West to increase their resilience to flooding.